 We are on the go!
-Stopping and becoming still is not found nowhere, and rarely celebrated.
+Stopping and becoming still is not found anywhere, and rarely celebrated.
 The people who are admired in our culture are usually very successful, busy, overworked people.
-From celebrities, to CEOs, to politicians, our role models in the West are almost always people who live the busiest lives.
+From celebrities to CEOs, to politicians, our role models in the West are almost always people who live the busiest lives.

 And we, perhaps more “common people”, strive and toil.
 As a result, we easily get stressed and worried.
 Maybe it’s over friendships, finances, job problems, or school worries.
 Of course, the list is endless.
 We want to be successful and to have harmony in our lives, but we seek out those great qualities through more busyness.

 However, if you are a Christ follower, then maybe you find yourself at a crossroads and you may not even realize it.